M&A and Shareholder Arbitrations

 - pre-signing issues that require either forensic investigations, accounting analysis or hypothetical valuations (or any combination thereof);

-- issues that are attributable to the period between signing and closing of the transaction, which deal with investigative or valuation questions; and
+- issues that are attributable to the period between signing and closing the transaction, which deal with investigative or valuation questions; and

 The expertise of the quantum expert analysing the facts underlying the dispute and determining the damages might differ for each issue.
-A flawed purchase price adjustment or the violation of a balance sheet warranty can be relatively easily identified and documented on the basis of closing accounts, financial data, financial statements and due diligence documents.
+A flawed purchase price adjustment or the violation of a balance sheet warranty can be identified relatively easily and documented on the basis of closing accounts, financial data, financial statements and due diligence documents.
 In cases of suspected balance sheet manipulation, fraud or an ‘unlawful sugar-coated’ business plan, however, the evidence is much harder to find.
 In this category of damages, most often forensic email reviews and interviews of key personnel are required in addition to the regular data analysis.
 For example, the email from an accountant to a colleague or the thoughtless statement of an operating manager have been the sought-after evidence for purchase price reductions worth millions of euros.

 The success of a claimant in any arbitration not only depends on whether the claimant is able to expose and prove the facts justifying his or her claim, but also how the often interdependent claims are dealt with.
 In contrast to most other areas of arbitration, M&A disputes often involve several claims that might be financially interdependent.
 For example, an incorrect balance sheet guarantee might also affect the purchase price adjustment claimed, the earn-out adjustment and the allegation that not all relevant information was disclosed.
 The interdependencies between the claims should be carefully analysed, so as not to award the same effect twice or more.